-Carl Lisek, Executive Director of South Shore Clean Cities, discusses how electric vehicles could change the culture of our modern day society.
+Carl Lisek, Executive Director of South Shore Clean Cities, discusses how electric vehicles change culture and impact our modern day society.

 Have you seen the YouTube videos of kids trying to figure out how to use a rotary phone?